-If you are interested in making an incredible impact on the life of an LBT woman then becoming a mentor to an Aqua Scholar is the perfect fit for you!
-Mentors are carefully matched each year with a scholar who they will work with.
-They are expected to maintain monthly communication with their mentee as well as attend quarterly gatherings of the mentors and scholars.
+If you are interested in making an incredible impact on the life of an LBT woman then you might want to consider becoming a mentor to an Aqua Scholar.
+Mentors are carefully matched each year with a scholar who with who they will work.
+Mentors expected to maintain monthly communication with their mentee as well as attend quarterly gatherings of the mentors and scholars.
 A mentor provides encouragement, advice, and support to their mentee.

-Mentors serve as an important part in women’s lives and Aqua scholar mentors are no exception.
-For many of our scholars, time with their mentors is one of the most important, impactful experiences as scholarship recipients.
+Mentors serve as an important part in the life of the scholar.
+For many of our scholars, time with their mentors is one of the most important and lasting experiences as scholarship recipients.
 Mentors act as role models and supportive guides as they develop a relationship with their scholar.
-Aqua Foundation Mentors help provide the scholar with an individual connection to AFW and our mission and they help scholars grow into leaders by assisting them in identifying goals and working towards accomplishing them.
+Aqua Foundation Mentors help provide the scholar with an individual connection to AFW and its mission and they help scholars grow into leaders by assisting them in identifying goals and working towards accomplishing them.

 Quotes from mentors on their experience